moonrepo/examples/apps/vue-vite-app/README.md

 # Vue

-A Vue application powered by Vite and Vitest.
+A Vue application using Vite and Vitest, powered by moon.

+Also contains integrations for ESLint and TypeScript.